SHaroonShah/Readme-Developers-Hub---Production/recipes/book-collection-with-selected-collection-date.md

 <!-- csharp@152-160 -->

-Book shipment collection with the chose date.
+Book shipment collection with the chosen collection date.